 Articles and Chapters

 “Cruel Pessimism: The Affect of Anti-Corruption and the End of the New Brazilian Middle Class.”
-In Precarious Democracy: Ethnographies of Hope, Despair, and Resistance in Brazil after the Pink Tide, edited by Benjamin Junge, Alvaro Jarrin, Lucia Cantero, and Sean T. Mitchell.
-To be submitted to Rutgers University Press in January 2020.
+In Precarious Democracy: Ethnographies of Hope, Despair, and Resistance in Brazil, edited by Benjamin Junge, Sean T. Mitchell, Alvaro Jarrin, Lucia Cantero.
+New Brunswick: Rutgers University Press (in Press).

 2018.
 “Empire as Accusation, Denial, and Structure: The Social Life of US Power at Brazil’s Spaceport.”
 In Ethnographies of U.S. Empire.
 John Collins and Carole McGranahan, eds.
 Durham: Duke University Press.

 - 2018.
 "Naming Brazil’s Previously Poor: 'New Middle Class' as an Economic, Political, and Experiential Category." (co-authored with Charles Klein and Benjamin Junge).
 Economic Anthropology.
 5(1) (Winner of the 2018 Sergio Buarque de Holanda Prize from the Latin American Studies Association Brazil Section).